fence with sign that says "this way" with arrow

 SEO

 First be clear about whether you will need SEO services as part of the project.
 Share any SEO issues you have or are concerned with.
 Then ask candidates share to their SEO approach and the scope they propose.
+And now AI is in play and Google AI Overviews for example will affect search traffic.
+Be aware and realistic as this evolves.

 Digital Advertising